 I thought these guys were extinct, but I guess I was wrong.
-I thank God he is just one of a small number of advisors who still adhere to the traditional sales skills.
-On top of that, he certainly needs to learn how to work with women, because the way he spoke to me, I would never do business with him nor would I ever refer my clients to him.
+I thank God he is just one of many advisors who still adhere to the traditional sales skills.
+On top of that, he certainly needs to learn how to work with women because the way he spoke to me, I would never do business with him, nor would I ever refer my clients to him.

 Here is what happened.

 He proceeded to talk about his strategy.
-He had a well-honed sales pitch that he launched into directly, one that he clearly shared often.
+He had a well-honed sales pitch that he launched into directly, one that he shared often.
 He tried to entrap me with questions and answers that were predetermined, but I wasn’t going to play ball.
 After about 5 minutes, concerned about our time, I interrupted and asked, “So how does what you do work with my practice?”
 (I ignorantly assumed that he checked out my website).
-The next thing he said was “Well I’ll tell you just let me finish.”
+The next thing he said was, “Well, I’ll tell you, just let me finish.”
 I found his response a bit rude but graciously allowed him to carry on, and he did.

 After another 5 minutes of still not understanding the connection for me (It seemed he was talking as if I was an advisor and not a coach for advisors).
 I gently interjected, “It sounds like you have a good business, but I don’t feel there is an opportunity for us to move forward.”
 And then he dug a deeper hole by saying, “I can’t believe with your background you can’t understand what I’m telling you!”
-I’m thinking REALLY?
-You really think a statement like that is going to work?
+I’m thinking, REALLY?
+Do you think a statement like that is going to work?

 Again he went back to his pitch.
-I again reiterated that I just didn’t see a reciprocal opportunity.
-Still not ready to back off he stated, “I can’t believe you don’t want me to give YOU business.
+I again reiterated that I didn’t see a reciprocal opportunity.
+Still not ready to back off, he stated, “I can’t believe you don’t want me to give YOU business.
 I’m just trying to help you!”.
-I emphasized that I prefer partnerships that are reciprocal, and although I appreciate his offer, I really had to get off the phone as I had a client coaching call to prepare for.
-At the 15-minute mark he then asks, “So tell me about your business.”
+I emphasized that I prefer reciprocal partnerships, and although I appreciate his offer, I had to get off the phone as I had a client coaching call to prepare.
+At the 15-minute mark, he then asks, “So tell me about your business.”
 NOW he asks me?
-I suggested he review my website to learn more before I politely hung up, I was SO ready to get off the phone.
+I suggested he review my website to learn more before I politely hung up.
+I was SO ready to get off the phone.

 I don’t know what he was thinking.
 Did he think that if he just kept banging on the door, I would eventually invite him in?
-Did he think that the more he talked that I would finally become convinced?
+Did he believe that the more he talked that I would finally become convinced?
 Did he not understand that sales are all about building relationships based on respect?
-I rarely ever come across advisors like this, thank goodness, but when I do come across them they stand out like a sore thumb.
+I rarely ever come across advisors like this, thank goodness, but they stand out like a sore thumb when I do come across them.
 I can only hope for total extinction.